hmehr/FallGuysFunsies/README.md

 * Docker is needed to spin up Redis
 * [Dotnet core runtime 3.1](https://dotnet.microsoft.com/download/dotnet-core/3.1)
 * Visual Studio ideally to debug
 * An HTTP client to send requests to the application for testing purposes.
-I use [postman](https://www.postman.com/)
+I use [postman](https://www.postman.com/) and I have shared my collection [here](https://www.getpostman.com/collections/978d8fbd71c29e9a0e53).

 ## Assumptions
 * Each person can have 0 or more animals.
 An animal doesn't exist without a person.